Boost provide access to the full Telstra 4G network footprint.

 - They’re youth focused but don’t be fooled by the brand.
 Boost’s plans are good value whatever your age.

-- Boost are one of the few which resell the Telstra Mobile Network.
+- Boost are the only phone company which resell the full entire Telstra Mobile Network.

 - In fact, they’re entirely owned by Telstra.

 - Boost also offer nice to have plan features.
 They include streamed audio and data rollover facilities. ( We have details of the way Boost’s data rollover works, below.)